arafatkatze/website/_projects/MagicAi.md

 This demo was about a combination of Llava model and Mixtral model to do image->text->text->system command using Ollama and some scripting.
 You can find the steps and the code for this in this [Github repo](https://github.com/cbh123/coach).

 ## Demo 3
 This demo is from Sourcegraph Cody.
 You can try the product for free and if you like the product you can get a pro/enterprise license depending on your needs.
-If you face any issues or have any questions, feel free to [email me](mailto:ara.khan@sourcegraph.com).
+If you face any issues or have any questions, feel free to email me at ara.khan@sourcegraph.com.

 [Sourcegraph Cody](https://sourcegraph.com/cody)

+You can also find all my socials on my website [here](https://arafatkatze.github.io).

 Thank you for attending my talk!